 4. Ayia Napa

 Ayia Napa is a renowned beach resort town on the southeastern coast of Cyprus, famous for its lively nightlife and stunning beaches.
-It offers a wide selection of accommodations, including beachfront resorts, family-friendly hotels, and budget-friendly apartments.
+There are a wide selection of accommodations, including beachfront resorts, family-friendly hotels, and budget-friendly apartments.
 If you’re looking for a vibrant and energetic atmosphere, Ayia Napa is an ideal choice.
 Best hotels in Ayia Napa.

 5. Protaras